imixs/imixs-cloud/README.md

 	    |+ MY-APP/
 	       |  001-deployment.yaml

-Using the _kubectl apply_ command you can easily create or delete your services and objects defined within a apps/ or managment/ subdirectory:
+Using the _kubectl apply_ command you can easily create or delete your services and objects defined within a apps/ or management/ sub-directory:

 	$ kubectl apply -f apps/MY-APP/